 Night Nannies will provide you with a professional Workplace Agreement for you to edit with a placement kit once you have decided to go ahead with a Night Nannies Nanny.

-Domestic workers compensation is a requirement by law for all employers.
+Workers compensation is a requirement by law for all employers.

-Domestic workers compensation covers you should your employee have an accident while on your premises and / or out and working for you.
+Workers compensation covers you should your employee have an accident while on your premises and / or out and working for you.

 Public Liability for Nannies